gopheracademy/gopheracademy-web/content/advent-2016/enigma-emulator-in-go.md

 }
 ```

-Another footnote: I tried to make my Go code as idiomatic as possible by applying the best method I know, which is looking up my stupid questions on Stack Overflow and copying the answers if they are written by Dave Cheney.
-However, despite this tremendous effort, there are bound to be some ugly parts — please do point them out.
+Another footnote: I tried to make my Go code as idiomatic as possible by
+applying the best method I know, which is looking up my stupid questions on
+Stack Overflow and copying the answers if they are written by Dave Cheney.
+However, despite this tremendous effort, there are bound to be some ugly parts —
+please do point them out.

 # Reflectors

-A reflector (also known as a reversing drum or UKW) performs a simple letter swap — "M" to "N", "N" to "M" — with the letter pairs hardwired.
-A configurable reflector, UKW-D, was introduced in 1944, but was rare enough to ignore in our emulator.
+A reflector (also known as a reversing drum or UKW) performs a simple letter
+swap — "M" to "N", "N" to "M" — with the letter pairs hardwired.
+A configurable
+reflector, UKW-D, has been introduced in 1944, but was rare enough to ignore in
+our emulator.

-Same as with rotors, we'll store a `[26]int` mapping, but since the letters are swapped in pairs, we can do without the reverse map.
-A common representation of a reflector is a mapping string (`YRUHQSLDPXNGOKMIEBFZCWVJAT`), so we'll make the constructor accept it:
+Same as with rotors, we'll store a `[26]int` mapping, but since the letters are
+swapped in pairs, we can do without the reverse map.
+A common representation of
+a reflector is a mapping string (`YRUHQSLDPXNGOKMIEBFZCWVJAT`), so we'll make
+the constructor accept it:

 ```
 type Reflector struct {